 Performance data quotes are past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For performance data current to the most recent month-end, please call 1-866-777-8227.

-The MSCI World and ACWI index are an unmanaged index compiled by Morgan Stanley Capital International.
-The MSCI indices returns do not reflect any management fees, transaction costs or expenses.
-The MSCI indices returns do not reflect any management fees, transaction costs or expenses.
-Individuals cannot invest directly in an Index.
+The MSCI World index is an unmanaged index compiled by Morgan Stanley Capital International.
+The index returns do not reflect any management fees, transaction costs or expenses.
 Individuals cannot invest directly in an Index.

 This material represents the portfolio manager’s opinion and is an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice or a specific recommendation of securities.